mathiswi/nodejs-aws-lambda-layers/README.md

 # my nodejs aws lambda layers

-This repo is a collection of lambda layers I use in my personal projects.
+Collection of lambda layers I use in my personal projects.
 Requires a configured aws-cli.

 ## Building and deploying the layers